datalad-handbook/book/docs/usecases/HCP_dataset.rst

          `code/cfg_hcp_dataset <https://github.com/TobiasKadelka/build_hcp/blob/master/code/cfg_hcp_dataset.sh>`_
          and enables a :term:`special remote` in the resulting dataset.

+.. [#f4] To re-read about publishing datasets to hosting services such as
+         :term:`GitHub` or :term:`GitLab`, go back to :ref:`publishtogithub`.

-.. [#f4] If you coded along in the Basics part of the book and published your
+.. [#f5] If you coded along in the Basics part of the book and published your
          dataset to :term:`Gin`, you have experienced in :ref:`subdspublishing` how the links to unpublished subdatasets in a published dataset do not resolve in the webinterface: Its path points to a URL that would resolve to lying underneath the superdataset, but there is not published subdataset on the hosting platform!

-.. [#f5] To re-read on configurations of datasets, go back to sections :ref:`config`
+.. [#f6] To re-read on configurations of datasets, go back to sections :ref:`config`
          and :ref:`config2`.